-49.5.13 Homestay RD 49.5.13.1 Shall not exceed 5 paying guests on a site per night Dis cretion is restricted 49.5.13.2 Shall not generate any vehicle movements by heavy vehicles, to: 40 = 40 = coaches or buses to or from the site. a.
-The nature of the surrounding 49.5.13.3 The Council shall be notified in writing prior to the commencement of the Homestay Activity residential context, 49.5.13.4 of the Homestay Activity Up to date records of the Homestay Activity shall be kept, including a record of the number of guests staying per night, and in a form that can be made available for inspection by the Council at 24 hours notice. b. c. d. including its residential amenity values and character, and the effects of the activity on the neighbourhood; The cumulative effect of the activity, when added to the effects of other activities occurring in the neighbourhood; The scale and frequency of the activity, including the number of nights per year; The management of noise, u s e of outdoor areas, rubbish and recycling; and e. screening of any parking and access.
-49.5.14 Home Occu pation D No more than 1 full time equivalent person from outside the household shall be employed in the home occupation activity.
+49.5.12 Lighting and d Glare RD 49.5.12.1 49.5.12.2 All exterior lighting shall be directed downward and away from adjacent sites and roads.
+No activity on any site shall result in greater than a 3.0 lux spill (horizontal or vertical) of lights onto any other site measured at any point inside the boundary of the other site.
+Disc to e glar valu tran netv hea sky cretion is restricted ffects of light and e on amenity ues, the isportation work, ecological ith and the night Commented [MF66]: #100 Te Rūnanga o Ngāi Ta Papatipu Rūnanga 9.5.13 Homestay RD 49.5.13.1 49.5.13.2 49.5.13.3 Shall not exceed 5 paying guests on a site per night Shall not generate any vehicle movements by heavy vehicles, coaches or buses to or from the site.
+The Council shall be notified in writing prior to the commencement of the Homestay Activity to: a. retion is restricted The nature of the surrounding residential context, including its 49.5.14 49.5.13.4 a record of the number of guests staying per night, and in a form that can be made available for inspection by the Council at 24 hours notice. b. c. d. residential amenity values and character, and the effects of the activity on the neighbourhood; The cumulative effect of the activity, when added to the effects of other activities occurring in the neighbourhood; The scale and frequency of the activity, including the number of nights per year; The management of noise, u s e of outdoor areas, rubbish and recycling; and The location and screening of any parking and access.
+45.5.14 Home Occu 49.5.14.1 ipation No more than 1 full time equivalent person from outside the household U shall be employed in the home occupation activity.
 49.5.14.2 The maximum number of two-way vehicle trips shall be: a. heavy vehicles: none permitted; b. other vehicles: 10 per day.
-49.5.14.3 Maximum net floor area of 60m2.
-49.5.14.4 Activities and storage of materials shall be indoors.
-49.5.XX Residential Visitor Accommodation in Sub-Area H2 NC 49.5.X.X Th ne activity complies with the standards specified in 11.5.13 of the Residential (A) Zone.
+Maximum net floor area of 60m 2 .
+Activities and storage of materials shall be indoors.